There is something about being able to drive onto the beach, isn’t there?

 Otherwise, it’s a great place to spend a day, and both dogs and horses are welcome.

 Postcode: TA8 2RS

-Seven secret caravan pitches you need to try.
+The secret caravan pitches you need to try

 Salt water will corrode and rust your car faster than just about anything else, so it is well worth giving your car – including the underside – a thorough wash after driving on the beach.